-After the internship, I was selected for PNC's competitive Finance & Accounting Development Program, where I completed four rotations in areas like financial systems and capital markets.
+After the internship, I was selected for PNC's competitive (6% acceptance) Finance & Accounting Development Program, where I completed four rotations in areas like financial systems, governance and oversight, and capital markets.
 During this time, I played a key role in the successful integration of PNC’s $11.6 billion acquisition of BBVA.
 I also took on a leadership role in my development program's cohort of analysts as a Career Development Chair, organizing training sessions and connecting my peers with senior executives.

 In 2022, I moved to the Finance Project Management Office, where I managed reporting for a $1.6 billion technology portfolio.
 I built and automated a key dashboard that cut delivery time by two weeks and made the data more reliable.
 As a product owner for a $30 million ERP replacement project, I led coordination across over 100 stakeholders and helped shape the future of our core finance systems.
 Additionally, I led the implementation of an automated $1.8 million Initiative Approval Package (IAP) solution, which is now used by over 1,000 employees to streamline funding requests and strengthen understanding of the Change Methodology Framework Policy (CMFP).

-Currently, in the Shared Services Corporate Controller Group, I lead the annual budgeting and five-year strategic planning for a $48 million+ finance technology portfolio.
-I'm responsible for consolidating financial inputs, resolving variances, and providing monthly reports to the CFO and other senior leaders to inform their decision-making.
-Beyond my core responsibilities, I also mentor junior analysts and lead initiatives focused on professional growth and AI innovation.
+In 2024, I joined the Shared Services Corporate Controller Group, where I led the annual budgeting and five-year strategic planning process for a $48 million+ finance technology portfolio.
+I was responsible for consolidating inputs across multiple lines of business, resolving variances, and delivering monthly reports to the CFO and senior leadership to guide strategic decisions.
+Alongside my core responsibilities, I mentored junior analysts and helped lead initiatives focused on professional growth and AI-driven process innovation.

 I hold a Bachelor of Science in Finance with a minor in Spanish from Penn State University, graduating cum laude.
 My work is driven by a commitment to improving processes, developing talent, and delivering clear, actionable insights that support business strategy.